Be You: Helping Students Find the Confidence to Be Themselves

 The hardest years to be yourself

 There is no harder time to be yourself than the middle and high school years.
-The pressure to fit in, to dress right, to like the right things and hide the wrong ones, peaks exactly when kids are still figuring out who they are.
-Many bright, interesting young people spend those years shrinking themselves to blend in.
-'Be You' speaks directly to that struggle with two words and a burst of color.
+The pressure to fit in — to dress right, to like the right things, to hide the wrong ones — peaks at the exact moment kids are still figuring out who they even are.
+Many bright, interesting, genuinely wonderful young people spend those years quietly shrinking themselves to blend in, trading the things that make them unusual for the safety of not standing out.
+Be You speaks directly to that struggle with two plain words and a burst of color.

 Shop the poster →